Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

     User name of the person or API who has changed the transaction.
 Can be a real user or an API user.

 - *ID*
-   Unique identifier of the transaction.
+   Unique transaction identification.
+The ID is automatically assigned by the system.

 - *Status ID*
    Identifier of the status.
 The following status ID is available, each prefixed by the ID in the list below: